Skip to main content

 Bildhalle

-In 2020, Amsterdam’s photography fans were thrilled to welcome one of the most well-respected Swiss galleries to their new space in the Jordaan.
+Amsterdam’s photography fans have been thrilled to welcome one of the most well-respected Swiss galleries to their space in the Museum Quarter.
 Bildhalle curates an expert selection of established names from the 20th century alongside a host of emerging international talents.
 Delve into exhibitions celebrating a fantastic range of photographic styles, from street photography to conceptual figurative shots and genre-smashing abstract work.

 The Ravestijn Gallery